ybryan95/MIMIC_Data_Analytics/README.md

 ## :computer: Usage

 This Python code can be utilized to perform an in-depth analysis on the MIMIC III Clinical Database.
-You would need to have access to the database, which requires completing the CITI "Data or Specimens Only Research" course.
+You would need files from the database and have computing platform (Jupyter notebook preferred) set up.

 ## :bar_chart: Output